 If you are a mountaineering addict overwhelmed by thought only, and you have been preparing for a long time to climb Everest, your dream will be fulfilled through Outward Adventure Treks and Expedition.
 We are a trekking and expedition company led by Sherpa which has members having several years of experience in the mountains.
 It is a licensed company that has led hundreds of expeditions on Mount Everest and many more on other eight-thousanders, let alone personalized quests and treks which can be counted in thousands.

-We, Outward Adventure Treks and Expedition use the classic expedition methods to gain the summit.
+We, Outward Adventure Treks and Expedition use the classic expedition methods to gain the summit through the southeast ridge.
 We begin the acclimatization processes with the trek to base camp.
 On the way to base camp, we climb Lobuche Peak (20,075 feet/6,119 m ) as well which will help you as an acclimatization summit climb.
 In the base camp, there will be luxurious accommodations and food amenities.
 Two to three people will sleep in each tent at higher camps.

 A pyramid of camps will be established by the guides and Sherpas who will fix ropes, stock camps, and provide leadership and support for the climb.
 This will enable you to carry lighter loads, thus saving your strength for the summit bid.
 Oxygen will be provided for all team members and is traditionally used above Camp III.
 With tremendous leadership, our strong team of high altitude Sherpas, and the finest equipment and services, you will have an outstanding shot at reaching the top of the highest mountain on the earth.